-If the injury does not meet these requirements or is not otherwise covered under your state’s workers’ comp laws, it is considered non-compensable and the employee will not qualify for workers’ comp benefits.
+If the injury does not meet these requirements or is not otherwise covered under your state’s workers’ comp laws, it is considered a non-compensable injury and the employee will not qualify for workers’ comp benefits.

 Work-related injuries that may be covered by workers’ comp (depending on your state) include:

-What is not covered under workers’ compensation also varies by state, but there are general boundaries.
+What is not covered under workers’ compensation insurance also varies by state, but there are general boundaries.
 Typically, injured employees will not be covered if they were: